sd8917/DSA_Series/Reversing_Of_Linked_List/README.md

-# ✨ Intersecion of LinkedList ✨
+# ✨ Reverse of LinkedList ✨

 Reverse the LinkedList